 Toilet training

-What is toilet Training
+What is toilet training?

 The Child recognizes the need to pass urine or open bowels and does so in an acceptable location.

-Steps needed to toilet train
+Steps needed to toilet

 -Recognise urge